Tony Marchant (cyclist): Olympics

 The final took place on the third day of racing.
 The Australians came to the conclusion that their wheels and tyres were too heavy, so they sought to buy better cycling equipment from the defeated Germans.
 The Germans agreed, saying "Have ours and you will win the gold medal."
-Australia were again pitted against the Czechoslovak Vaclav Machek and Ladislav Foucek.
+Australia were again pitted against the Czechoslovak Václav Machek and Ladislav Fouček.
 One of the reasons behind Australia's return to form had been the return of Guyatt to a mentoring role.
 Guyatt had assisted them at the national championships, but they were assigned to another coach at the Olympics.
 Guyatt was regarded as a marketing-style motivator and he attempted to give Browne and Marchant a psychological boost.
 Equipped with their new machines, Browne and Marchant employed a tactical trick devised by Guyatt.
 The Australian staff had noticed that the Czechoslovaks had always made their final burst from a certain point from the finish.
 During the final, Australian team manager Bill Young stood at the said point as the Australian led out.
-When Browne came to the point, he pulled upwards and pre-emptively blocked the expected Czechoslovakian attack.
+When Browne came to the point, he pulled upwards and pre-emptively blocked the expected Czechoslovak attack.
 As the Australians veered out to cut off the opposition attack, the two pairs made hip contact.
 This helped to stifle the attack and Australia went on to win the gold medal.
 Upon returning to his home town, he was mobbed by thousands of schoolchildren who had come to welcome him, and he was given a civic reception.